bodo-ai/Bodo/docs/source/BodoSQL.rst

     For example::

-        Select table1.A, table1.B from table1 join table2 on table1.A = table2.C
+        SELECT table1.A, table1.B FROM table1 JOIN table2 on table1.A = table2.C

     Here are the different types of the joins in SQL: